What the Law Says

 Impaired Driving Due to Drugs or Medication, or Due to a Combination of Alcohol and Drugs (Failing the Tests Carried Out by an Evaluating Officer at the Police Station)

-• Following a criminal conviction: revocation of your driver’s licence and imposition of conditions to meet to obtain a new licence
+- Following a criminal conviction: revocation of your driver’s licence and imposition of conditions you must meet to obtain a new licence